Training with SCITTELS

 Trainees on the PGCE programme also carry out a shorter placement focussing specifically on an aspect of inclusion that they are interested in.
 This forms the practical aspect of the Inclusion research project that offers additional M level credits.
 Many trainees complete this placement in a special school or a mainstream school with additionally resourced provision for children with special educational needs and/or disabilities.

 All trainees will be assessed against the Teachers’ Standards.
 Training activities will enable trainees to gather evidence towards the standards throughout the year.
-Regular assessments against the standards will take place, these include observations of the trainee teaching (usually twice a week), and tasks that enable trainees to link theory and practice.
+Regular assessments against the standards will take place, these include observations of the trainee teaching, and tasks that enable trainees to link theory and practice.

 PGCE trainees will also complete assignments that require a level of critical evaluation, the ability to make theory practice links, and the use of wider reading to inform practice.

 - Curriculum Studies: The module will be assessed by way of a 4000-5000 word assignment.